Marc Pubill: Club career

+Levante

-Born in Terrassa, Barcelona, Catalonia, Pubill represented CE Manresa, RCD Espanyol, Club Gimnàstic Manresa and Levante UD as a youth.
+Born in Terrassa, Barcelona, Catalonia, Pubill represented CE Manresa, RCD Espanyol, Club Gimnàstic de Manresa and Levante UD as a youth.
 On 13 December 2020, while still a youth, he made his senior debut with the latter's reserves by playing the last 11 minutes of a 1–0 Segunda División B home loss against Hércules CF.

 Pubill scored his first senior goal on 17 October 2021, netting the B's third in a 3–0 away win over the same opponent.
 On 3 December, he renewed his contract with the club until 2026.

-Pubill made his first team – and La Liga – debut on 20 December 2021, starting in a 4–3 home loss against rivals Valencia CF.
+Pubill made his first team – and La Liga – debut on 20 December 2021, starting in a 4–3 home loss against rivals Valencia CF. He scored his first professional goal on 5 February 2023, netting the opener in a 2–1 Segunda División away win over FC Cartagena.

+Almería

+On 9 August 2023, Pubill signed a six-year contract with UD Almería in the top tier.
+He was a regular starter during his first season at the club, suffering relegation.

+Atlético Madrid

+On 22 July 2025, Atlético Madrid announced that they had reached an agreement with Almería for the transfer of Pubill.
+He signed a five-year contract.

 International career

 Pubill represented Spain at under-19 level, receiving his first call up to the side in October 2021.